-- 3.2 Exploration and evaluation expenditures: The application of the Group's accounting policy for exploration and evaluation expenditure requires judgment to determine whether it is likely that future economic benefits are likely, from future either exploitation or sale, or whether activities have not reached a stage which permits a reasonable assessment of the existence of reserves.
+- 3.1 Carrying value of UAE Gas Project: This includes an investment in CNGCL (note 15) and assets relating to Saj Gas and UGTC included under Property, plant and equipment (note 12) and Intangible assets (note 13).
+The Gas Sales & Purchase Contract between Dana Gas's partner Crescent Petroleum and the National Iranian Oil Company ("NIOC") for the supply of gas to the UAE Gas Project has been the subject of international arbitration since June 2009 (refer note 15).
+In September 2021, Dana Gas was informed by Crescent Petroleum that an award for damages in the first arbitration against NIOC has now been made by the international arbitration tribunal.
+This first arbitration covers the period of the first 8.5 years of the 25 year gas sales agreement from 2005 to mid-2014.
+The damages sum due to the Company is USD 608 million which has been recognised during 2021.
+Based on advice from Crescent Petroleum, the management believes that the final award from the second arbitration will be sufficient to recover an amount in excess of the remaining carrying value of the related assets.
+The Group assesses at each statement of financial position date whether there is any evidence of impairment in the carrying value of the UAE Gas Project assets.
+This requires management to estimate the value in use using estimates and assumptions such as long term hydrocarbon prices, supply volumes, discount rate, operating cost, future capital requirement and operating performance uncertainty. - Exploration and evaluation expenditures: The application of the Group's accounting policy for exploration and evaluation expenditure requires judgment to determine whether it is likely that future economic benefits are likely, from future either exploitation or sale, or whether activities have not reached a stage which permits a reasonable assessment of the existence of reserves.
 The determination of reserves and resources is itself an estimation process that requires varying degrees of uncertainty depending on how the resources are classified.
 These estimates directly impact when the Group defers exploration and evaluation expenditure.
 The deferral policy requires management to make certain estimates and assumptions as to future events and circumstances, in particular, whether an economically viable extraction operation can be established.
 Any such estimates and assumptions may change as new information becomes available.
-If, after expenditure is capitalised, information becomes available suggesting that the recovery of the expenditure is unlikely, the relevant capitalised amount is written off in profit or loss in the period when the new information becomes available. - 3.3 Joint arrangements: As at 31 December 2022, the Group holds 35% (31 December 2021: 35%) of the voting rights in PPCL.
+If, after expenditure is capitalised, information becomes available suggesting that the recovery of the expenditure is unlikely, the relevant capitalised amount is written off in profit or loss in the period when the new information becomes available. - Joint arrangements: As at 31 December 2023, the Group holds 35% (31 December 2022: 35%) of the voting rights in PPCL.
 The group has joint control over PPCL as under the contractual arrangements, unanimous consent is required from all parties to the arrangement for majority of the relevant activities.
 Though PPCL is structured as a limited liability company, the underlying agreements provide the company with rights and obligations to its share of jointly owned assets/income and jointly incurred liabilities/expenses.
 Therefore, this arrangement is classified as joint operations.